-- If a student notifies the College that he/she will be withdrawing at the end of an enrollment period (semester/session/term), it is permissible for them to complete the Official Exit Form on or before the last day of the enrollment term.
-The student may meet with the designated College personnel before the last day of the enrollment period in anticipation of the exit. - If the student completes the Official Exit Form prior to the end of the enrollment period but is electing to finish specific courses, the Program Advisor will initiate the completion of an Add/Drop Form for each course the student is dropping.
-This Add/Drop Form must be completed at the time the student notifies the College of plans to drop specific courses. - If a student is withdrawing from the College before the end of the enrollment period (session/semester), an Official Exit Form must be completed at that time. - If a student does not complete the Official Exit Form or fulfill the withdrawal requirements, the student will be automatically withdrawn, and a "Hold" will commence the day of the official exit date. - If applicable, the student must request from any college/university where taking general education courses to forward an official transcript to Bellin College.
-Bellin College transcripts cannot be completed until this transcript is on file.
+- If a student notifies the College that s/he will be withdrawing at the end of an enrollment period (term/semester), it is permissible for them to complete the Exit Form on or before the last day of the enrollment term.
+The student may meet with the designated College personnel before the last day of the enrollment period in anticipation of the exit. - If the student completes the Exit Form prior to the end of the enrollment term but is electing to finish specific courses, an Add/Drop Form must be completed for each course the student is exiting.
+This Add/Drop Form must be completed at the time the student notifies the College of plans to exit from specific courses and submitted to the Registrar. - If a student is exiting from the College before the end of the enrollment period - (term/semester) an Exit Form (Undergraduate) must be completed. - If a student does not complete the Exit Form or fulfill the exit requirements, the student will be automatically withdrawn, and a Hold will be placed on his/her College records until obligations are resolved.
+A Hold on the record means the student will be denied access to their record/information pending completion of any financial obligations (tuition, fees).
+The old will commence the day of the official exit date. - By definition, a withdrawal from the College is an elective process, chosen by the student.
+A dismissal from the College is a decision made by the College to discontinue a student's continued enrollment, based on various factors, academic or non-academic.

-Students are advised to check dates of the academic calendar to identify the final dates to withdraw from courses and understand the ramifications that withdrawal from courses has on applicable grades/transcripts/tuition and any applicable refunds.
+Students are advised to check the academic calendar to identify the final dates to withdraw from courses and understand the ramifications that withdrawal has on applicable grades/transcripts/tuition and any applicable refunds.

-Determination of Official Exit Date
+Official Exit Date

 A student may electively exit or withdraw from Bellin College at any time.
-The College requires the student notify the College of her/his intent to withdraw in writing.
+The College requires the student notify the College of his or her intent to withdraw in writing.
 The only exception to this is a personal emergency in which a verbal intent to withdraw will be accepted.
 This written notification should identify the student's intended last date of class attendance, which will be the official exit date.
-Notification must be made to the Program Advisor, and the appropriate Program Director or her/his representative.
+Notification must be made to the Advisor and Accommodations Coordinator, Dean of Nursing, Dean of Student Services, and the appropriate Program Director or his/her representative.
 If a student withdraws from the program without completing that enrollment term, the exit date will be the date the notification is received from the student.
+If a student drops all courses during the add/drop period, the official exit date is the last day of the previous enrollment period.

 A student may decide to exit the College prior to the end of an enrollment period and remain enrolled through the end of that session/semester/term.
 In this situation, the student will identify the last day of the enrollment period (session/semester/term) as the official exit date.
-Students may meet with the Program Advisor to complete required paperwork and related responsibilities before the last day of the enrollment period.
+Students may meet with the Advisor and Accommodations Coordinator to complete required paperwork and related responsibilities before the last day of the enrollment period.
 If necessary, a follow-up appointment may be scheduled for the end of the session/semester/term in order to complete the exit process.

-If a student is dismissed from the College due to academic performance issues, the official exit date will be the date determined by the Dean of Allied Health (for academic misconduct) or the Dean of Student Services (for non-academic misconduct).
+If a student is dismissed from the College due to academic performance issues, the official exit date will be the last day of the enrollment period.